vazco/uniforms/docs/faq.md

    This usually happens when you have installed more than one version of the core `uniforms` package.
 It can happen when you have a mismatch of versions between any of your `uniforms` related dependencies.

-   Ensure all your versions match, clean any `node_modules` directories and reinstall dependencies to resolve this error.
+   Ensure all your uniforms packages versions, clean any `node_modules` directories and reinstall dependencies to resolve this error.